Hamas fires rockets, Israel bombs Gaza despite talk of truce

 “We want to free our brave prisoners and we have no objection to beginning now,” Hayya said.
 “Let it be a prisoner swap deal, (Palestinian) prisoners in return for Zionist soldiers.”

-Editing by Mark Trevelyan, Alison Williams and Peter Graff
+Editing by Mark Trevelyan, Alison Williams, Peter Graff and Cynthia Osterman